 How Add Fill Light to Portrait Photos Using the Built-in Flash on Your Camera

-Welcome back to ‘Introduction to Photography‘.
-In this lesson, you’ll learn about the flash that DSLRs have built right into them.
+Welcome back to ‘Introduction to Flash ‘.
+In this lesson, you’ll learn about the flash that many DSLRs have built right into them.
 This flash is known as the pop-up flash because it pops up when you want to use it.

 In my opinion, the best to use a pop-up flash is never, if you have an external speedlight, but if that’s not the case, then there’s a few cases where using your pop-up flash can enhance your images.